Full 2014 Audi S5 Review

 Power from the S5's supercharged V6 is plentiful, and unlike many V6s, this one is virtually vibration-free, even at redline.
-The sport-tuned suspension gives the S5 a sure-footed character in corners, though the car feels a bit heavy near its limits, making it less of a sports car and more of a sporty touring car.
-That said, the 2014 Audi S5 is definitely more dynamic all-around than the A5 on which it's based.
+Although the car feels a bit heavy near its handling limits, the sport-tuned suspension and plentiful grip give the S5 sure-footed composure in corners.
+Our testing also proved that either one will keep up with outright sports cars on straight or curvy roads.
+The 2014 Audi S5 is definitely more dynamic all-around than the A5 on which it's based.

 The S5's steering could use a little more communication from the tires, yet it's still very accurate.
 Although most coupe buyers will opt for the automated manual transmission for the sake of convenience, those who choose the stick shift will be rewarded with precise, positive action through the gates.
 As for the automated manual (which takes the place of a conventional automatic transmission), it's one of the best, reacting smoothly to commands and executing rev-matched downshifts with clinical perfection.
 There's even a launch mode baked into the programming that chops about a second from the coupe's 0-60 mph time.

 Even with the Audi S5's sporting personality, ride quality remains quite pleasant.
 Whether you're driving on a twisty mountain pass or in the midst of a cross-country trek, this handsome two-door proves a worthy and thrilling traveling companion.